The DIAKONIA World Federation is organised into three regions:

 DIAKONIA World Federation also works with other ecumenical agencies in the world, including the World Council of Churches, PIECR (Permanent International Consultation on Religious Life) and International Diaconate Center (IDC).

-DIAKONIA World Federation is also in the process of forming several committees.
+DIAKONIA World Federation has also formed several committees.
 These committees are:

 Diaconal Formation Committee – This committee will coordinate and support a network of those doing diaconal formation and training, and to encourage sharing of information across the Federation.